The tongue is important for helping us taste food and drink and speak.

 Learn more about the tongue and tongue problems.

 The tongue is a muscular organ in the mouth.
 The tongue is covered with moist, pink tissue called mucosa.
 Tiny bumps called papillae give the tongue its rough texture.
 Thousands of taste buds cover the surfaces of the papillae.
 Taste buds are collections of nerve-like cells that connect to nerves running to the brain.

 The tongue is anchored to the mouth by webs of tough tissue and mucosa.
 The tether holding down the front of the tongue is called the frenulum.
 In the back of the mouth, the tongue is anchored into the hyoid bone.
 The tongue is vital for chewing and swallowing food, as well as for speech.

-The four common tastes are sweet, sour, bitter and salty.
+The 4 common tastes are sweet, sour, bitter, and salty.
 A fifth taste, called umami, results from tasting glutamate, which is present in monosodium glutamate (MSG).
 The tongue has many nerves that help detect and transmit taste signals to the brain.
-Because of this, all parts of the tongue can detect these four common tastes; the commonly described "taste map" of the tongue doesn't really exist.
+Because of this, all parts of the tongue can detect these four common tastes.
+The commonly described "taste map" of the tongue doesn't really exist.

 Thrush ( candidiasis): Candida albicans (a yeast) grows over the surface of the mouth and tongue.
 Thrush can occur in almost anyone, but it occurs more often in people taking steroids or with suppressed immune systems, the very young and the elderly.